brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 "Which" SSG?
 How many are we talking about?

 &ndash; *Oh, jeez, there's hundreds.
 Maybe thousands.
 About half of ’em exist just because somebody didn't like what was already out there and decided he could do better.
-They're fairly trivial to write if you're just doing it for yourself, but if you put it out there as FOSS then you have to support it, and---and you have no idea what I'm talking about, do ya?*
+They're fairly trivial to write if you're just doing it for yourself, but if you put it out there as FOSS then you have to support it, and --- and you have no idea what I'm talking about, do ya?*

 Honest to God?
 No.

 &ndash; *Sorry.
-Messing with this sh---this stuff---is a hobby of mine, so I kinda get carried away.
+Messing with this sh --- this stuff --- is a hobby of mine, so I kinda get carried away.
 Not many people ever ask me about it.
 Guess it's kind of a niche-y subject.*

 Apparently.
 All right, so that's how you create the web pages themselves, right?